Matthew Chapter Six

 Matthew 6:16

 We are introduced to the third of the "acts of the righteous" and, once again, we see that it is not a matter of if we fast but when we fast.
 So, what is this fasting that Jesus was talking about?
 Biblically it was doing without food and water for a specified period of time.
-Its purpose was to focus the mind on the things of God and trusting in Him to sustain you.
+Its purpose was to focus the mind on the things of God and trusting in him to sustain you.
 As we see here, it was to be a personal thing to where others did not even know that you were doing it.
 In the body of Christ today, many have twisted this and made it into sort of a badge of honor and even a show.
 This is what Jesus was talking about with the "hypocrites" who would make a big show of the fact that they were fasting.

 Matthew 6:17 & 18

-'But when you fast, put oil on your head and wash your face, so that it will not be obvious to others that you are fasting, but only to your Father, who is unseen; and your Father, who sees what is done in secret, will reward you.'
+But you, when you fast, wash your face and groom yourself, so that no one will know you are fasting -- except your Father, who is with you in secret.
+Your Father, who sees what is done in secret, will reward you.

 Once again, Jesus reminds us that it is more important that God sees what we are doing than what others see.
-We are reminded that He will reward us for the things done with the right motives.
+We are reminded that he will reward us for the things done with the right motives.
 We also see that this is a very personal act.
 There are many congregations that will declare a group fast but there is no biblical precedent for that practice.

 Matthew 6:19 & 20